Principle Investigator Stephen Sprigle, PhD, PT

 Sharon Sonenblum, PhD

-Sharon Sonenblum is a Senior Research Scientist in the School of Mechanical Engineering at Georgia Tech.
+Sharon Sonenblum is a Principal Research Scientist in the School of Mechanical Engineering at Georgia Tech.
 Dr. Sonenblum has been studying wheelchair seating and mobility for over a decade.
 Her work focuses on two primary areas: the use of assistive technology in everyday life, and tissue health and pressure injury prevention.
 Dr. Sonenblum has investigated how people use their power tilt-in-space wheelchairs, manual wheelchairs, and more recently their power adjustable seat height wheelchairs in their everyday lives.
 Dr. Sonenblum’s work on tissue health has investigated tissue response to loading and weight shifts, and the role of weight shift behaviors in pressure injury development

 Yogesh Deshpande is a Research Engineer in the School of Mechanical Engineering at Georgia Tech.
 His current research focusses on using sensors, Bluetooth devices and mobile applications to better inform wheelchair users of their in-seat activity and help prevent pressure injuries.
 He also works on developing testing standards for wheelchair cushion performance under load, using pressure and deformation measurements in compliant gel models.
 These novel tests are meant to augment cushion design and testing, and help clinicians make informed decisions about a vital part of their patient’s life.
 His previous research experience is in the field of composite material testing at high speeds.